MrKallerud/music-tagger/README.md

 # Music Tagger

 An automatic tool for tagging your music library with metadata from online music libraries.
+> ⚠️ Be VERY careful with using this software as is it still full of bugs.

 ## Features
 - Automatically identifies track identity based on